maxdupenois/3void/app/articles/javascript_loading.md

 ###Exporting the SDK

-Cool, we can load a script, how do we make it's objects available through a standard `import` like structure.
+Cool, we can load a script, how do we make its objects available through a standard `import` like structure?
 Well we need to create a module that actually loads our required SDK.
 Keeping Facebook's SDK as our example we can have an fb.js file: